- What is a Spouse Visa?

 Once you have held your spouse visa for 5 years, you can qualify for a form of settled status, called Indefinite Leave to Remain (ILR).

-ILR means you will no longer be bound by the terms of your visa.
-You will be able to work, study, and travel in and out of the UK without being restricted.
+ILR status means you will no longer be bound by the terms of your visa.
+You will be able to work, study, and travel in and out of the UK without being restricted, although there are absence restrictions.

 You can apply for Indefinite Leave to Remain as the spouse of a British citizen/settled person if you meet the following eligibility requirements: